mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

 ### Some of amylase results

-- Abnormal if pleural fluid amylase > upper normal limit for serum amylase, or if amylase pleural fluid/​serum ratio >1.0.
+- Abnormal if pleural fluid amylase > upper normal limit for serum amylase,
+- Or if amylase pleural fluid/​serum ratio >1.0.

 > Note—​may be normal early in the course of acute pancreatitis or oesophageal rupture.

+## Consider admission and chest drain insertion for:

+- malignant effusions which are candidates for pleurodesis
+- Empyema (pus) or complicated parapneumonic effusion (pleural fluid pH <7.2)
+- Patients who are unwell with an acute massive effusion.

 ## Management

 - History (including drug hx)
 - Examination
-- CXR, pleural US
+- `CXR`, pleural `US`
 - If obvious cause for transudative effusions (HF, hypoalbuminemia, dialysis)
   - The cause should be treated, with no need for thoracentesis
   - Unless atypical features (e.g. very asymmetrical bilateral effusions, unilateral effusion, echogenicity/septations/nodularity on US, chest pain, fever) or failure to respond to therapy.
   - If so, do thoracentesis (diagnostic and/​or therapeutic depending on clinical circumstances)
 - If exudative effusion, or no obvious cause for transudative
-  - Thoracentesis (diagnostic and/​or therapeutic depending on clinical circumstances)
+  - `Thoracentesis` (diagnostic and/​or therapeutic depending on clinical circumstances)
   - If Cause apparent
   - Then treat and monitor
   - If no apparent cause
-  - CT thorax with Pleural phase contrast enhancement
+  - `CT` thorax with Pleural phase contrast enhancement
-  - Pleural biopsy (CT/USS-guided or local anaesthetic thoracoscopy/VATS)
+  - `Pleural biopsy` (CT/USS-guided or local anaesthetic thoracoscopy/VATS)
   - If Cause apparent
   - Then treat and monitor
   - If no apparent cause